 Jewish Press Receives a Vote of Confidence with Inspiring Gift from Newspaper Visionary Stanford Lipsey

-Throughout his life, Stanford Lipsey described himself as, “just a little kid from Omaha.”
+Throughout his life, Stanford Lipsey, of blessed memory, described himself as, “just a little kid from Omaha.”
 In fact, he was an award winning publisher, community leader, photographer, philanthropist, and visionary.
 He was a husband, first to the former Jeanne Blacker of Omaha, and then Judi Hojnacki of Buffalo, NY; father to Janet and Daniel, and grandfather to two grandsons.
 He was referred to as the most powerful man in Western New York, a friend to governors and senators.

 Stan served in the Air Force during the Korean War, and was the editor of the base newspaper at Strategic Air Command Headquarters at Offutt AFB.
 When his military service was over, Stan worked for The Sun Newspapers.
 He earned the position of publisher as the company grew.
 Stan immersed himself in the Omaha community through civic leadership and was a supporter of the Omaha Jewish Federation.
 He also served on the board of the Jewish Press.